Jaedim/mfq-project-archive/readme.md

 # Multilevel Feedback Queue Simulation

 This repository is more or less an archive for this project.
-This is here mainly just for my own reference, but is open for all to understand and learn.
+This is here mainly just for my own reference, but is open for everyone to examine at leisure.
 I highly do not recommend using any of the code, as it is largely messy, but it can be used to learn a few things, if needed.

 Feel free to download this and use as a basic visual simulator for one approach to the MFQ concept.
 To run